 An example of use of NLP could be recognizing the trigger for “approval”.
 For example, humans can write approval in different ways, such as “ok to proceed”, or “all good to go”, or “nothing else needed”.
 There is no way to pre-define all the various word combinations as rules to detect that.

-Machine learning can be used to make prediction in areas where there could be thousands or hundreds of thousands of scenarios.
-For example, if you are looking to predict likelihood of a person resigning from a job, you may have to consider close to a hundred variables and would need to program for all possible permutations which will be very time-consuming.
+Machine learning can be used to make predictions in areas where there could be thousands or hundreds of thousands of scenarios.
+For example, if you are looking to predict the likelihood of a person resigning from a job, you may have to consider close to a hundred variables and would need to program for all possible permutations which will be very time-consuming.
 Machine learning speeds that up and gives you the prediction in an efficient manner.

 Companies today face several challenges: increasing efficiency, improving decision-making, staying competitive, ensuring customer loyalty and compliance is just one of many obstacles that businesses face.